aseprite/api/api/command/ConvolutionMatrix.md

 }
 ```

 * `ui`: Shows the dialog on the screen, `true` by default.
-Set to `false` to apply the convolution matrix filter automatically without asking to the user for confirmation.
+Set to `false` to apply the convolution matrix filter automatically without asking the user for confirmation.
 * `channels`: A combination of [FilterChannels](../filterchannels.md#filterchannels) with
   [bitwise OR (`|`) operator](https://www.lua.org/manual/5.3/manual.html#3.4.2).
   By default it is equal to: